rustinphares/pdf2htmlEXwiki/FAQ.md

 ## What's the ultimate goal of pdf2htmlEX?

- - To make me happy
+ - To get myself entertained
  - To be possibly useful for others

 ## Which languages are used in pdf2htmlEX?